local-first-web/state/docs/how.md

 each document, along with a snapshot of each document's most recent state.
 By default IndexedDB is used, but you can use any of the provided adapters, or build your own.

-Cevitxe currently includes the following data storage adapters:
+This library currently includes the following data storage adapters:

 - IndexedDb
 - MongoDb